 P/P service providers should use commercially reasonable efforts to avoid the need to disclose underlying customer data in the process of renewing, transferring or restoring a domain name.

-P/P service providers should include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.
+P/P service providers should include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location such as the provider’s own website) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.

 WG Notes on B-3:

-In relation to transfers and renewals, the WG noted the common practice among providers of terminating P/P service protection as part of the transfer process and recommends that this be clearly disclosed to customers (NOTE: a sub group was formed to explore practical ways to facilitate transfers without the need for termination – see Section 5.3, above).
+In relation to transfers and renewals, the WG noted the common practice among providers of terminating P/P service protection as part of the transfer process as well as pending changes to the IRTP regarding the consequence of disabling a proxy service under the IRTP.
+As a result, the WG developed recommendations that emphasize the need to clearly disclose these consequences to customers (NOTE: a sub group was formed to explore practical ways to facilitate transfers without the need for termination – see Section 5.3, above).

 The WG did not explore in detail a possible recommendation that P/P service providers report updates to WHOIS information within a certain time frame (e.g. modelled on Section 3.2.2 of the 2013 RAA).